 Striking the right balance of size, features and image quality, the Canon G15 earns a Highly Recommended tag in this test.
 Mark Goldstein especially likes the G15's fast lens and snappy performance.

 Review: Canon PowerShot G15 Review, Mark Goldstein, Nov.
 14, 2012

-Review Credibility: Very Good Jim Fisher awards the Canon G15 an "Excellent" rating.
+Jim Fisher awards the Canon G15 an Excellent rating.
 Image quality and handling are outstanding.
 The pricier Sony Cyber-shot RX100 does better in extremely low light, though.

 Review: Canon PowerShot G15, Jim Fisher, Oct.
 24, 2012

-Review Credibility: Fair Owners here overwhelmingly love the Canon G15.
-Although criticisms are posted, a large percentage of the 90 or so owner-reviewers award it 4 or a perfect 5 stars for its impressive image quality, speedy performance and easy handling.
+Owners here overwhelmingly love the Canon G15.
+Although criticisms are posted, over 90 percent of the 300 or so owner-reviewers award it 4 or a perfect 5 stars for its impressive image quality, speedy performance and easy handling.

-Review Credibility: Fair The Canon G15 has a nearly perfect rating here, with more than 100 owner reviews posted.
-One owner wishes Canon had included a memory card, and two love the camera but wish for a better viewfinder.
-Most everyone else awards it a perfect 5 stars.
+The Canon G15 has a nearly perfect rating here, with more than 300 owner reviews posted.
+One owner wishes Canon had included a memory card, and a few love the camera but wish for a better viewfinder.
+Almost everyone else awards it a perfect 5 stars.
 Some of the reviews are extremely detailed, and some include sample shots.